lesternieva/MotherGrapher_Codes/README.md

 conflictGraph.ipynb - This script contains the greedy algorithm for finding the maximal independent set in a conflict graph.

 Ford-Fulkerson.ipynb - This script contains the algorithm used for finding the maximum flow and bottleneck edges of a flow network.

+data.csv - contains the raw data collected manually with the use of video recording on the field